conc2304/gravity-scavenger/README.md

     - Contains the textures/images used in the game.
     - The `/Backgrounds` and `/Ground` assets are from free asset repositories online.
     - The icons were made in photoshop.
-    - The main game logo was made with generative ai: Dall-E/
+    - The main game logo was made with generative AI: Dall-E/
 - `/UI`
     - Contains files associated with interactive user interfaces seen in the game.
     - These UI components were made using Unity's UI toolkit.
-Making UI in this fashion is very similar to making UI for the web and it give the developer more granular control over look and behavior as compared to the basic Canvas components.
-It uses `uxml` as the document to structure the elements, similar to the web's html; `uss` is Unity's version of the CSS, and then a c# script acts as the javascript to add interactivity.
+Making UI in this fashion is very similar to making UI for the web, and it gives the developer more granular control over look and behavior as compared to the basic Canvas components.
+It uses `uxml` as the document to structure the elements, similar to the web's HTML; `uss` is Unity's version of the CSS, and then a c# script acts as the JavaScript to add interactivity.
 Coming from a web UI background, this work flow was very intuitive for me, plus the added GUI to edit the document and see the changes as I make them in the UI Editor is a nice perk.
     - UIs include: Main Menu, Game Over, Player Upgrade, Game Play Stats Bar, Help Modal
     - `/PlayerUpgrade`:
         - Responsible for the UI in the Player Upgrade scene.
         - Makes use of UI Toolkit's template for building more complex components out of smaller ones in the `/Components` directory: UpgradeSlot, UpgradeStatRow.
         - Takes in a UI Document, a stat row template, and an upgrade slot template.
-        - The `PlayerUpgrade.cs` script starts by getting all of the upgradable stats from the persisten PlayerStatsManager class and for each of those stats it creates a UI row that manages upgrading and downgrading that given stat.
-Populating the data into the visual elements works similarly to vanilla javascript where you query for an element and then set its properties such as text, styles, classes, etc...
+        - The `PlayerUpgrade.cs` script starts by getting all  the upgradable stats from the persistent PlayerStatsManager class and for each of those stats it creates a UI row that manages upgrading and downgrading that given stat.
+Populating the data into the visual elements works similarly to vanilla JavaScript where you query for an element and then set its properties such as text, styles, classes, etc...
 Each upgradable stat row contains the name of the stat, upgrade slots, and buttons and prices associated with upgrading and downgrading stats.
-        - The upgradeSlot visual element is used to show the state of whether an upgrade slot is empty or not to indicate how many of the total availabe upgrades have been used.
+        - The upgradeSlot visual element is used to show the state of whether an upgrade slot is empty or not to indicate how many of the total available upgrades have been used.
 When it is used, the "slotUsed" class is added to the element and vice versa.
         - Each row has a button to upgrade and downgrade each of the stats.
 If an upgrade or a downgrade is not available then the buttons takes on the styles of the "disabled" class and further button clicks are ignored.
-        - When an upgrade or a down grade is made, all of the user stat rows update their state.
+        - When an upgrade or a downgrade is made, all the user stat rows update their state.
 This is so that upgrades that are too expensive given the player's current available parts can be disabled.
         - There are Audio Sources associated with the buttons for upgrading, downgrading, and for when it is disabled, as well on to confirm upgrade.
-        - When the user clicks on the "Upgrade" button, the confirm audio is played and then they are returned to the Play scene.
+        - When the user clicks on the "Upgrade" button, the confirm-audio is played then they are returned to the Play scene.
     - `/GamePlayStatsBar`:
-        - Responsible for updating the realtime in game stats which inlcude the player's lives, current health, current fuel, parts collects, and XP gained.
+        - Responsible for updating the real time in game stats which include the player's lives, current health, current fuel, parts collects, and XP gained.
         - Using Unity query selectors, the various visual elements and their properties are made accessible via the c# script.
         - Updating the UI reads from the state store that is the PlayerStatsManager instance.
 It uses those values to set text elements for XP and parts, progress bar values for fuel and health, and reuses the upgradeSlots component to visualize how many lives the play has and has used.
-        - Rather than unnecessarily updating on every Update() call in the game, an public UpdateUI method is exposed so that other components/objects can manually update the UI.
+        - Rather than unnecessarily updating on every Update() call in the game, a public UpdateUI() method is exposed so that other components/objects can manually update the UI.
     - `/MainMenu`:
-        - Responsobile for the UI of the Home Scene whose interactions include moving the player to one of the following scenes: Help, Play, as well as a button to quit.
+        - Responsible for the UI of the Home Scene whose interactions include moving the player to one of the following scenes: Help, Play, as well as a button to quit.
         - The `MainMenu.cs` is reused on the GameOver UI since the button behavior is the same.
         - The script takes in an audio source for the audio to play when a button has been clicked.
-        - On clicking start, it resets all of the player's stats so that they are fresh as the player starts a new round.
+        - On clicking start, it resets all the player's stats so that they are fresh as the player starts a new round.
     - `/GameOver`:
         - Responsible for the UI that is in the Game Over scene which shows the player's score as well as buttons to play again, go home, or quit.
         - This component reuses the USS styles from the MainMenu as well and its buttons for Home/Help/Quit use the click event listeners in the MainMenu.cs.